Table of Contents

 Case study: For some time, a 65-year-old man has noticed a progressive slowing of his movements.
 When walking, his steps have become smaller and he has developed a forward-flexed posture.
 He has difficulty getting up from deep armchairs and turning over in bed at night.
 His writing has become smaller.
 Additionally, the patient presents with a slight resting tremor, which is more pronounced in the right hand than it is in the left.
 Furthermore, the patient suffers from significant back pain. […] via M. Wehling: Clinical Pharmacology.
 Thieme Publishers 2011

 Diagnosis of resting tremor

-If a patient as in this case presents with resting tremor affecting one side you have to primarily consider Parkinson’s disease as the cause.
-To confirm this tentative diagnosis look for the other two cardinal symptoms characteristic for Parkinson’s disease, rigor and hypokinesia.
+If a patient, as in this case, presents with resting tremor affecting one side, you have to primarily consider Parkinson’s disease as the cause.
+To confirm this tentative diagnosis, look for the 2 other cardinal symptoms characteristic of Parkinson’s disease—rigor and hypokinesia.
 An altered posture and decreased facial expressions usually occur early in Parkinson’s disease and relatives are typically the first to notice these changes.
 Additional symptoms that may indicate an atypical Parkinson’s disease must be excluded.
 Parkinson’s tremor may be continuous or intermittent with fluctuating frequency and amplitude and increases with mental stress.

-Parkinson’s disease characteristic cogwheel rigidity may be the result of tremor and increased muscle tone (rigor).
-In Parkinson’s disease frequency of rest tremor is at 4-6 Hz and because of that it is also called ‘pill-turning tremor’.
-More than 70 percent of patients with Parkinson disease report tremor.
+The characteristic cogwheel rigidity of Parkinson’s disease may be the result of tremor and increased muscle tone (rigor).
+In Parkinson’s disease, the frequency of rest tremor is at 4–6 Hz, so it is also called the ‘pill-turning tremor’.
+More than 70% of patients with Parkinson’s disease report tremors.